jsin67/android-sample/README.md

 - [x] Dagger : Dependency injector to create repository obj.
 - [x] Mockito : To mock the dependency.
 - [x] TDD: Presenter contains all the business logic.
 The test cases for it is also written which has code coverage ~95%.
+- [x] Errors: Handled network connection, API, parsing error and showed toast on UI to notify user.

+Note: The UI of this application is very simple which is showing the title of the venue.